 Unfortunately, no. Most people never have an oral cancer screening, and this is why the cancer is not detected at an early stage.
-At our Palm Beach Gardens, FL dental practice, we suggest that you visit us for a screening right away if you have never received one.
-Otherwise, you can generally have this done bi-annually.
-If you live in or near the Palm Beach Gardens area, call (561) 692-7449 to schedule an appointment with our office.
+At our Palm Beach Gardens, FL, dental practice, we recommend that you visit us for a screening right away if you have never received one.
+Otherwise, you can generally have this done annually or bi-annually.
+If you live in or near the Palm Beach Gardens area, call (561) 622-5600 to schedule an appointment with our office.

-We recommend that you visit our Palm Beach Gardens, FL dentist office for your first exam.
+We recommend that you visit our Palm Beach Gardens, FL, dental office for your first exam.
 Based on your risk factors and what we see, we will let you know how frequently you need an examination.
-If you are a high-risk patient, we may suggest annual screenings.
+If you are a high-risk patient, we may suggest annual or bi-annual screenings.